The food industry is massive, covering a huge range of different business types who all require quality

 Bags

 Being one of the classic forms of food packaging, the versatility of food bags makes them suitable for a wide range of products.
-Fresh produce such as fruit and vegetables are often sold in bags as it helps to portion out the offerings and add an extra level of convenience for busy shoppers.
-Bags are also particularly effective for a range of snacks as they help keep them fresh for longer shelf life, is commonly used for food such as crisps and chocolates.
+Fresh produce such as fruit and vegetables are often sold in packs as it helps portion out the offerings and adds extra convenience for busy shoppers.
+Bags are also particularly effective for a range of snacks as they help keep them fresh for longer shelf life and are commonly used for food such as crisps and chocolates.

 Boxes

-Boxes are a popular choice for many businesses thanks to their professional aesthetic and ease of stacking, being ideal for both on the shelf and in storage.
-Common uses for box packaging include cereals, multipack confectionary and frozen goods as they help contain smaller items in a tidier way and offer a level of protection in comparison to other types of packaging.
-As well as for food suppliers, takeaway boxes are a go-to option for providers of hot food on the go, helping them measure up the perfect portion with every order and providing customers with a way to enjoy tasty food on the go.
+Boxes are a popular choice for many businesses thanks to their professional aesthetic and ease of stacking, ideal for both on the shelf and in storage.
+Common uses for box packaging include cereals, multipack confectionery, and frozen goods, as they help contain smaller items in a tidier way and offer a level of protection compared to other types of packaging.
+As well as for food suppliers, takeaway boxes are a go-to option for hot food providers on the go, helping them measure up the perfect portion with every order and providing customers with a way to enjoy tasty food on the go.

 Flexible